RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/ssvc/decision_trees_from_scratch.md

           2. Automatable - Yes
           3. Technical Impact - Total
     2. This fine granularity and clarity is in stark contrast to the coarse granularity of CVSS ratings
-    3. The count of CVEs for the highest Decision/Priority is relatively low, and the counts increase as the Decision/Priority decreases i.e. this is very desirable when we want to fix by higest priority first!
+    3. The count of CVEs for the highest Decision/Priority is relatively low, and the counts increase as the Decision/Priority decreases i.e. this is very desirable when we want to remediate by higest priority first!

 ## Triage CVEs by Priority